 DATANORM

-DATANORM is a standard procedure for the exchange of article and master data between manufacturers, retailers and the building trade.
-The record descriptions were developed in close cooperation of associations, manufacturers, resellers and software houses developed and technically specified in detail.
+DATANORM is a standard procedure for the exchange of item and master data between manufacturers, retailers, and the construction trade.
+The record descriptions were developed in close cooperation by associations, manufacturers, retailers, and software houses and technically detailed.

-- Definition: A format for item master data that has been used since 1986 exists.
+- Definition: A format for item master data, existing since 1986.

-- Application: Especially in the ancillary construction, plumbing, heating and electrical industries.
+- Application: Especially in the secondary construction, plumbing, heating, and electrical industries.

-- Special features: Simple structure, but limited information capacity.
-Cost effective and widely used.
+- Particularities: Simple structure but limited information capacity.
+Cost-effective and widespread.

 - More information: DATANORM on Wikipedia